MicrosoftDocs/dynamics-365-fraud-protection/content/compliance-and-security.md

 ---
 author: yvonnedeq
-description: This topic explains security in Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 05/29/2020
+description: This topic explains technical and organizational measures to protect customer data and personal data in Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 06/11/2020

 ms.topic: conceptual
 search.app:
   - FraudProtection
 search.audienceType:
   - admin
-title: Fraud Protection compliance and security
+title: Security measures to protect data
 ---

-# Fraud Protection compliance and security
+# Security measures to protect data

-Microsoft Dynamics 365 Fraud Protection has implemented and will continue to maintain appropriate technical and organizational measures to protect customer data and personal data.
+Microsoft Dynamics 365 Fraud Protection has implemented, and will continue to maintain, appropriate technical and organizational measures to protect customer data and personal data.
 These measures are set forth in  Microsoft Security Policy.
 This policy is available to customers, as well as descriptions of the security controls in place for Fraud Protection and other information reasonably requested by the customer regarding Microsoft security practices and policies.

-For more information about Microsoft's security practice, please visit the [Microsoft Trust Center](https://www.microsoft.com/trust-center).
+For more information about Microsoft's security practice, visit the [Microsoft Trust Center](https://www.microsoft.com/trust-center).

 ## Compliance certificate URLs